Palak Corn Recipe

 To give the curry a smoky flavor, heat a charcoal piece for the Dhungar until it is red hot over a direct flame.
 Keep a bowl inside the bowl with curry, and keep the hot coal in it.
 Pour a teaspoon of ghee on top of the coal and immediately close the lid of the main bowl.
 Let it rest for 10-15 minutes.
 Open the lid, remove the coal piece and the small bowl, and gently mix the curry.

 Instead of mixing the tempering with the curry, you can transfer the ready curry to the serving bowl and then pour the tempering over it.
-It will look great to serve to your guests.
+It will look great when you serve it to your guests.

 Nutrition